Everything you need to know about market segmentation

 - Be like a chess player, think about the endgame

 While niches are mainly based on interests, when we move toward micromarketing this might become more localized.
-Therefore, where niche marketing focuses more on behaviors, benefits, feature, lifestyle and so on.
+Therefore, where niche marketing focuses more on behaviors, benefits, features, lifestyles, and so on.

 Micromarketing focuses on small localized groups.
 The niche and micro-marketing approach are more suited for a small business or startup as it allows them to have a way higher and measurable ROI on their marketing effort.